 SPILL Commission 2021 R&D work at Think Tank, Ipswich

 Some of our 2021 R&D work has been presented as a bespoke Virtual Reality spatial sound piece.
 You can view ‘Garden of Bloop’ on Mozilla Hubs here using either a screen-device or a VR headset.

 Early iteration of the project for Eastern Ear @ Shoe Factory, Norwich, 2019

-Atari Punk Girls uses printed circuit boards and teaching materials developed by Nina Richards and the Yorkshire Sound Women Network.
+In its early iterations, Atari Punk Girls used printed circuit boards and teaching materials developed by Nina Richards and the Yorkshire Sound Women Network.
 Thank you for inspiring the OG APG!

 Since 2018 APG is grateful to have been supported by: Norfolk County Council, British Science Week, Brighton Modular Festival, Thonk, CLIP, BLOC:Arts, Eastern Ear, SPILL Festival, and Arts Council England.